-"I think that charities really need to, to just think about, you know, things, you know, just we've been talked about like Black Lives Matter movement for the but, you know, the last year and interesting that how it's been overlapping with Covid and, how, you know, Black and Asian people are disproportionately like affected by all of these health things"- Carrie, Sussex, Organisation A Group Leader
+"I think that charities really need to, to just think about, you know, things, you know, just we've been talked about like Black Lives Matter movement for the but, you know, the last year and interesting that how it's been overlapping with Covid and, how, you know, Black and Asian people are disproportionately like affected by all of these health things"- Carrie, Sussex, SANDS Group Leader

-5.1.4.2.5 Summary of barriers to accessing support
+5.1.4.2.5 Summary of barriers to access support

 There were several themes that were generated in the data that demonstrated the barriers participants experienced when accessing baby loss bereavement support.
 Some participants felt that attending peer support meetings for a short amount of time met their needs to connect with other stillbirth bereaved parents.
-However, although some participants wanted to continue attending group, the group management arrangements, or the mothers' feelings towards their pregnancies prevented them from taking part as they had before falling pregnant again.
-As it was previously stated, Heazell et al.'s 2016 study argued subsequent pregnancies after perinatal loss take more resources and time to monitor which may affect a bereaved mother's participation in a peer support group.
-Attending more maternity appointments may limit how she engages with a support group.
+However, although some participants wanted to continue attending group, the group management arrangements, or the mothers' feelings towards their pregnancies prevented them from taking part as they had before becoming pregnant again.
 Notable obstacles, including class and racism, are recurring themes within the data set.
-Parents who shared their experiences of perceived discrimination whilst receiving maternal care correspond to literature that was raised in chapter three on health inequalities (Gray et al., 2009).
 Participants felt that their child's death mattered less to charities when they did not receive a response to the participants initial contact.
 Some participants felt excluded from attending a peer support group as they believed they might feel like an outsider within the group, fearing they would be the only person of their ethnicity and culture there.
 Conversely, some were afraid that they would see someone they knew within their social circles.
 Considering the global events that took place when the data were collected (March 2020-November 2020), participants felt that charities should have been more perceptive of their responsibility to protect and better serve minority ethnic families.
 The subthemes that were discussed in this section emphasise the challenge of ethnic diversity, and the importance of providing minority ethnic bereaved parents with support to create a more equitable system where each parent affected by baby loss can receive the support, they need (Burnett, 2020; Lokugamage, 2019).